Health And Illness In Sociology

 • Grief and sadness: While historically viewed as normal human experiences, grief and sadness are increasingly being framed as mental health conditions requiring medical intervention.

 Medicalization has both positive and negative aspects.
-It can lead to increased awareness and improved treatment options for certain conditions.
-However, it can also lead to over-medicalization, unnecessary medical interventions, and potential stigmatization of individuals who are labeled as “sick.”
+Even so, it can lead to increased awareness and improved treatment options for certain conditions.
+Still, it can also lead to over-medicalization, unnecessary medical interventions, and potential stigmatization of individuals who are labeled as “sick.

 Social Inequalities and Health Outcomes: A Persistent Challenge